gitlabhq/gitlabhq/doc/development/ux_guide/components.md

 #### Hover

-An underline should always be added on hover.
-A gray link becomes blue on hover.
+On hover, an underline should be added and the color should change.
+Both the primary and secondary link should become the darker blue color on hover.

 #### Focus